Fnrion/ZOUJIAXUN/README.md

       <hr>

       <p>I am currently a Master’s student at Singapore Management University, specializing in the Analytics Track of the Master of IT in Business (MITB) program.
-With a background in Business Administration and a deep interest in data-driven decision-making, I am passionate about leveraging data analytics to address complex business challenges.</p>
+Also, with a background in Business Administration and a deep interest in data-driven decision-making, I am passionate about leveraging data analytics to address complex business challenges.</p>

-      <p>Previously, I have gained experience in financial analysis and trading, with roles at J.P.
-Morgan and Gaierpu International Trading Corporation.
-My professional journey has equipped me with skills in financial data analysis, market research, and strategic decision-making, enabling me to contribute effectively to data-centric roles.
-At J.P.
-Morgan, I assisted in consolidating data during a critical period of federal rate hikes, offering insights that supported the fund manager’s investment strategies.</p>

-      <p>In addition to my financial expertise, I have hands-on experience with analytical tools like Python, R, and Tableau, which I use to uncover meaningful insights from data.
-I am also keen on exploring the applications of machine learning in business contexts and am committed to continuous learning and development in this field.</p>

-      <p>My academic and professional experiences have not only refined my technical skills but also deepened my understanding of how data science can drive impactful solutions across industries.</p>
     </section>

     <section id="experience">